TheWidlarzGroup/rn-emoji-keyboard/docs/docs/api/static.md

 # Static Mode

 The library gives you the possibility to choose from two modes: modal or static.
-This section refers to the static mode (for modal mode, see: [static section](https://github.com/TheWidlarzGroup/rn-emoji-keyboard/docs/api/modal))
+This section refers to the static mode (for modal mode, see: [modal section](/docs/api/modal))

 To apply the static mode in your app, use a named import from `rn-emoji-keyboard`